Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-and-Assign-Custom-RBAC-Roles.md

 In this example, we will create a custom RBAC role called "Reader Support Tickets" which will allow members to read everything in a subscription and to also open support tickets.

-We will then assign the new RBAC Role at the `es_landingzones` scope.
+We will then assign the new RBAC Role at the `es_landing_zones` scope.

 We will update the built-in configuration with the new custom RBAC role by following these steps: